jbenner-radham/fencechecker/README.md

-│ --only-report-errors  -e            Only include errors when reporting.      │ │ --python-binary       -p      TEXT  Use this Python binary to execute code.  │ │                                     [default: python3]                       │ │ --venv-path           -V      PATH  Operate within this virtualenv.          │ │ --version             -v            Print version info and exit.             │ │ --install-completion                Install completion for the current       │ │                                     shell.                                   │
+│ --only-report-errors  -e            Only include errors when reporting.      │ │ --python-binary       -p      TEXT  Use this Python binary to execute code.  │ │                                     [default: python3]                       │ │ --venv-path           -V      PATH  Operate within this virtual environment. │ │ --version             -v            Print version info and exit.             │ │ --install-completion                Install completion for the current       │ │                                     shell.                                   │